stefanprodan/openfaas-flux/README.md

 git add . && git commit -m "Enable OpenFaaS Caddy" && git push
 ```

-You can access OpenFaaS Gateway using the LoadBalancer pubic IP
+You can access the OpenFaaS Gateway using the LoadBalancer pubic IP
 (depending on your cloud provider this can take several minutes):

 ```bash